-The Testu de Balincourt family is descended from French nobility and has its roots in Anjou, Picardy and Champagne.
-The name Testu alludes to the dogged fighting spirit of the family's ancestors, many of whom were in the army.
+The Testu de Balincourt family descended from the French nobility class and had it’s roots in Anjou, Picardy and Champagne region.
+The name Testu alludes to the tenacious fighting spirit of the family's ancestors, many of whom were in the army.
 One example is Louis Testu.
-A cavalry brigadier, he became a commander and was made a Knight of the Order of Saint Michael in 1620.
+A cavalry officer, who became commander and later a Knight of the Order of Saint Michael in 1620.

-The duties he performed at court as well as the advice he gave to the kings of France earned him his rise to the nobility in 1625 as secretary to King Louis XIII.
-The title of Lord of Balincourt was granted to him in July of the same year.
-As a token of gratitude for his loyalty and bravery, the king also gave him some land in Argers, Marne, where Louis Testu had Domaine de Quercus built in 1632.
-The name stems from Latin and refers to the many different species of oak trees.
-In fact, before it became a highly reputed vineyard, the estate's land was renowned for its lush vegetation and towering white oak trees.
+The duties he carried out at court as well as the advice he gave to the France monarchy earned him his status to nobility in 1625 and as an administrator to King Louis XIII.
+The title Lord of Balincourt was granted to him in July of the same year.
+As a token of gratitude for his bravery and loyalty, the king also offered him some land in Marne, where Louis Testu de Balincourt settled with his family.

 Maison Louis Balincourt, founded in Châlons-en-Champagne in the heart of the Marne, produces in the purest tradition a champagne of great elegance and subtlety.
 Only first-pressed juices are selected for production.
 An ageing process is then used to develop all the richness of the aromas as well as to perfect maturity.
 And to ensure optimal maturity, the house conceals a real treasure "an underground old chalk quarry", operated in medieval times to supply stone for the construction of houses and churches, but also to erect the cathedral of Reims!